Gabriellimmaa/gabriellimmaa.github.io/_posts/2025-06-11-setup-debian-development-and-contribuition.md

 tags: [debian, sbuild, chroot, dpkg, debootstrap, packaging, ruby, rack, error, ci/cd]
 render_with_liquid: false
 ---
-# Setting up a Debian VM with QEMU, Expanding Storage, and Configuring `sbuild` for Packaging

 In this post, I will document my experience setting up a Debian virtual machine using QEMU, expanding its storage properly, and configuring the `sbuild` tool to package Debian projects, including some of the errors I faced and how I solved them.

 ---